 Data Characterization

 The rules for construction of probability density functions follow from some elementary principles.
 Samples from experimental data are ranked, and then normalized to the largest (i.e. scarcest) sample.
 This establishes a cumulative probability of unity when integrated over the sampled data space.
 The rank histogram is then converted to a cumulative distribution function by interpolating across a continuum, and then a PDF derives from the first derivative with respect to the random variate.
-Strictly speaking, a PDF is a discrete (binned) form while a probability mass function (PMF) is the continuum, but we will go with the name PDF even though we assume the continuum.
+Strictly speaking, a PDF is a discrete (binned) form while a probability mass function (PMF) is the continuum, but we will uniformly use the term PDF, even though we generally assume the continuum.